AjayRithish/e-comyeezy/README.md

-# Welcome to Cartified Ecommerce Webstie Series
+# Welcome to YEEZY Ecommerce Webstie Series

 ## Follow the 3 Steps and your good to go.